Fmrhj/gatsby-portfolio/_content/blog/03-some-programming-problem-platforms/index.md

 [Code Golf](https://codegolf.stackexchange.com/questions/tagged/code-golf)

 Goes **deeeper** into the computer science perspective of solving a challenge.
-Interesting to a have a look.
+Goal is generally to minimize the amount of bytes of a solution program.
 Definitely check out their [FAQ](https://codegolf.meta.stackexchange.com/q/1280).

+Note aside about esoteric languages or [esolangs](https://www.youtube.com/watch?v=cQ7bcCrJMHc), highly used in code golf.
+Check [esoteric.codes](https://esoteric.codes/) and [try it online](https://tio.run/#) a tool with many online interpreters.

 ---